 Where to stay

-Although it’s one of Tampa’s most popular sightseeing spots, there isn’t a huge selection of hotels in Ybor City.
+Despite being one of Tampa’s most popular sightseeing spots and coolest neighborhoods, there isn’t a huge selection of hotels in Ybor City.
 The few accommodation options, however, sit among some of the top-rated Tampa hotels.

 To experience the buzz of downtown and the historic district, there’s no better choice than this recently renovated hotel.
 Aside from its free transfer service to downtown Tampa, the lodgings offer excellent amenities, including an outdoor pool and fitness center.
 Free breakfast is also included.